Bob Hunter (Los Angeles sportswriter): Honors

-In 1988, Hunter was honored by the Baseball Writers' Association of America with the J. G. Taylor Spink Award for distinguished baseball writing, and was inducted into the Writers Wing of the Baseball Hall of Fame in July 1989.
+In 1988, Hunter was honored by the Baseball Writers' Association of America with the J. G. Taylor Spink Award for distinguished baseball writing.

 He died at the age of 80 on October 21, 1993 at Sherman Oaks Convalescent Hospital in Los Angeles after a long illness.
 John Werhas, a former Dodgers infielder and pastor of the Friends Church in Yorba Linda, officiated at his funeral.
 He is buried at Forest Lawn Cemetery in the Hollywood Hills.

 In his honor, the Bob Hunter Award is presented by the Los Angeles/Anaheim chapter of the Baseball Writers' Association of America.